karlaarz/karlaarz/README.md

 Hi, I’m Karla 👋

-🧬 I'm a PhD candidate at TIGEM, Italy and an Early Stage Researcher from the StarT ITN MSCA network.
+🧬 I'm a PhD candidate and an Early Stage Researcher from MSCA network.

 - 👀 I’m interested in science, mainly genomics, bioinformatics, transcriptomics, personalized medicine and neuroscience
 - 🌱 I’m currently learning to code in R and Bash and bioinformatics applied to eye research